ijc3093/ijc3093.github.io/README.md

 How to deploy your website?
 Copy and paste url into google: "ijc3093.github.io"

-Create new website using github https://docs.github.com/en/pages/quickstart
+Create new website using github at https://docs.github.com/en/pages/quickstart

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for